-1 Figures as at 30 June 2018 have been restated for the adoption of IFRS 15 'Revenue from contracts with customers'.
-See note 33 for further information.
+1 Figures as at 30 June 2018 have been restated for the adoption of IFRS 15 'Revenue from contracts with customers' and a change in presentation of tax.
+See notes 2 and 33 for further information.

 2 Exceptional items are presented to assist with the understanding of the Group's performance.
 See note 7 for further information.